Lencerf/linux/Documentation/kho/usage.rst

 need to enable if you would like to preserve their respective state across kexec.

 To use KHO, please boot the kernel with the ``kho=on`` command line parameter.
 You may use ``kho_scratch`` parameter to define size of the scratch regions.
-For example ``kho_scratch=512M,512M`` will reserve a 512 MiB for a global scratch region and 512 MiB per NUMA node scratch regions on boot.
+For example ``kho_scratch=128M,512M,512M`` will reserve a 128 MiB low memory scratch region, a 512 MiB global scratch region and 512 MiB per NUMA node scratch regions on boot.

 Perform a KHO kexec
 -------------------